Generalisations of the Russo-Townsend formulation: Discussion and further generalisations

 Our construction admits a simple extension to $\sU(1)$ duality-invariant nonlinear models for a gauge $(2p-1)$-form in $d=4p$ dimensions \cite{Tanii, AT, ABMZ} (see also \cite{KT2,AFZ,Tanii2} for a review).
-It can also be generalised to the case of self-dual supersymmetric nonlinear sigma models \cite{Kuzenko:2013pha, Kuzenko:2023ysh}. \\
+It can also be generalised to the case of self-dual supersymmetric nonlinear sigma models in four dimensions \cite{Kuzenko:2013pha, Kuzenko:2023ysh}.

+In conclusion, we point out that it would be interesting to study quantum aspects of the ModMax theory using its novel Born-Infeld-like reformulation \eqref{ModMax-new}. \\

 {\bf Acknowledgements:}\\ We are grateful to Ian McArthur for useful comments and suggestions.
 The work of SMK is supported in part by the Australian Research Council, project DP230101629.